 This is largely thanks to the collagen content in the meat.

 This is what provides the meat with its signature stickiness.
 A thick strip of collagen runs through the center of beef cheek.
-As cheek if smoked, this strip starts to render and break down, which helps to generate moisture and that unique sticky texture.
+As cheek is smoked, this strip starts to render and break down, which helps to generate moisture and that unique sticky texture.

 Red meat can sometimes come with pieces of silver skin or membrane attached to it, so if this is the case then you’ll want to remove any large pieces attached to the meat.